 6. Książ Castle, Walbrzych

-Książ Castle in Walbrzych is the largest castle in Lower Silesia and indeed one of the most magnificent pieces of architecture in entire Poland.
-The castle is located in Książ Landscape Park, which is a protected area in the Wałbrzyski Foothills.
+Książ Castle in Walbrzych is the largest castle in Lower Silesia and indeed one of the most magnificent places to visit in Poland.
+The castle, located in Książ Landscape Park, is a protected area in the Wałbrzyski foothills.

-From time to time, there were a lot of modifications done in the castle, and even different arrangements made for Adolf Hitler when he was supposed to visit the castle discreetly from the underground tunnel.
-But unfortunately, Hitler never made it there.
-Visit the castle for some surreal views and marvellous architecture.
+Over the years, a lot of modifications were done to the castle, and even different arrangements made for Hitler when he was assumed to visit the castle discreetly through an underground tunnel.
+However, Hitler never made it there.
+Visit the castle for some magnificent views of the surroundings and marvellous architecture.

 Distance from Wrocław: 81 km, 1 hour 11 minute drive